henleyb/henleyb/README.md

 ### Hi, I'm a developer based in Manchester, UK.

-##### My main experience is with JavaScript, React, NextJS, Angular, Playwright and Cypress.
+##### My main experience is with JavaScript, React, NextJS 12 & 13, Angular, Playwright and Cypress.

 :coffee: